 Different ways of hibernation are determined mostly by temperature levels.
 When it gets cold outside, animals get ready to hibernate.
 When it warms up, they wake up.
 So, the whole process simply depends on weather conditions every year.

-What they all have in common is that the hibernation initiates a very passive and reduced state.
-During the months or weeks of hibernation, the animals don’t eat, so their metabolism is reduced, their body temperature lowered, as is their heart and breathing rate.
+Despite the different forms, the main function of hibernation remains same for every animal species.
+What they all have in common is that this process initiates a passive and reduced state.
+During the months or weeks of hibernation, they don’t eat.
+That’s why their metabolism is reduced.
+As a result, their body temperature gets low, as is their heart and breathing rate.
 This is what makes hibernation different from normal sleep.
-It affects the whole body.

-To wake up they need a lot of energy as the body fires up the “engines” again.
-If a hibernating animal is disturbed during hibernation and has to wake up often, it might die (it will starve during a hibernation phase as it does not have enough energy reserves to survive).
+To wake up, they need a lot of energy as the body fires up the “engines” again after a long break.
+This can prove to be exhausting for some animals.
+Another interesting fact about hibernation is that if an animal is woken up in the middle of it, it can die due to the sudden change in body functions.
 The waking up process is also driven by hormones and can occur during hibernation if the animal gets disturbed or has to flee/move.